Benfeitas/Benfeitas.github.io/pages/teaching.md

 title: "teaching"
 ---

-I was strongly involved in bioinformatics teaching and coordination as Vice Training coordinator for national bioinformatics training at [NBIS / ELIXIR-Sweden](www.nbis.se), where I coordinated about 20 different teaching events per year.
+I was involved in bioinformatics teaching and coordination as Vice Training coordinator for national bioinformatics training at [NBIS / ELIXIR-Sweden](www.nbis.se), where I coordinated about 20 different teaching events per year.

 I was also course leader for [Omics Integration and Systems Biology][1], a course offered nationally and internationally for PhD+ level researchers by NBIS/ELIXIR-Sweden.